 Here are some frequently asked questions about loft beds:

 - How old should your child be before he/she can sleep on the upper bunk bed?

-Ideally, your child should be older than 9 years old before he/she is allowed to occupy the upper bunk bed.
+Ideally, your child should be older than 9 years old before he or she is allowed to occupy the upper bunk bed.
 Many young kids are still quite undisciplined when sleeping, which can lead to accidents and them toppling off of the bed.
 Bunk beds have guardrails but that might not be sufficient for unruly or overexcited kids who might treat the bed as a play area.
-You know your children best, so make sure you assess their habits and find out whether they are mature enough to use the upper bunk bed.
+You know your children best, so make sure you assess their habits and find out whether they are mature enough to use the upper loft bed.

 - Can adults use loft beds?